eab-dev/eaberrorpages/README.md

 Simple eZ Publish legacy extension providing a template with a search box for "Page Not Found" errors.

-Translations in English, French and Chinese (simplified) are provided.
+Translations in English, French and Chinese (both simplified and traditional) are provided.

 ##Requirements